 But also you can select the proper capacitor value experimentally.
-Proper value is guaranteed that capacitor can discharge quickly enough to close transistor and charge quickly enough to reach the required voltage value.
-Better to use tantalum capacitors but electrolyte is also Ok but the additional ceramic bypass is required.
+Proper value is guaranteed that the capacitor can discharge quickly enough to close transistor and charge quickly enough to reach the required voltage value.
+Better to use tantalum capacitors but the electrolyte is also Ok but the additional ceramic bypass is required.

 Diodes D1 and D2 provide a quick discharge circuit so both transistors can be closed immediately.

 Diodes D7 and D9 protect MOSFETs from the large inductive loads and very necessary when driving motors.

 Two resistors R5 and R6 are used to limit the charging current of the gates to protect transistors.

 R2 and R1 is an additional protection circuit that prevents floating of the Gate pin and protects transistors from the enabling.

 When both transistors enabling at the same time is a big problem called shoot through.
 This is equivalent to a short circuit that can destroy both MOSFETs and ruin your day.